SamDSchofield/altum_image_aligner/README.md

-# MicaSense Altum Image aligner
+# MicaSense Altum image aligner
 Script for aligning images taken with the MicaSense Altum camera.

 ## Usage